Hillsborough, Inquest into the death

 CORONER’S INQUEST

-The deponent, John Blewett on his oath saith I am a miner, residing at
+The deponent, John Blewett on his oath saith I am a miner, residing

 Hillsborough.
 I am underground manager and usually work on the